ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

 Sometimes you will see a path begin with a single "." character.
 One dot is the relative path to the pwd, such that `./file.txt` is the path to a text file within the current directory.

+### Tab completion

+As a text-only interface, the CLI requires commands, options, and arguments to be typed correctly.
+Tab completion offers a way to save time and avoid errors.

+A single \<tab\> auto-completes file or directory names when there's only one name that could be completed correctly.
+If multiple files could satisfy the tab-completion, then nothing will happen after the first \<tab\>.
+In this case, press \<tab\> a second time to list all the possible completing names.
+Note that if you've already made a mistake that means that no files will ever be completed correctly from its current state, then repeated \<tab\> presses will do nothing.

+touch updates the timestamp on a file, here we use it to create three empty files.

+    cd # go to your home directory mkdir ~/tmp
+    cd ~/tmp
+    touch one seven september # creates three empty files ls o

+\<tab\> with no enter should complete to 'one', then enter

+    ls s

+\<tab\> with no enter completes up to 'se' since that's in common between seven and september. \<tab\> again and no enter.
+This second \<tab\> should cause listing of seven and september.
+Type 'v' then \<tab\> and no enter now it's unique to seven, and should complete to seven.
+Enter runs 'ls seven' command.

+The utility of tab completion cannot be overstated.
+Watch experienced users type; they hit tab once or twice in between almost every character.
+Use tab completion early and often, and you will save yourself a huge amount of typing and time.

 ## Quiz 1

 <div id="quiz1" class="quiz"></div>